phawdk/studydrive-download/README.md

     ```
    Or download the ZIP file and extract it.

-2. Open Chrome and navigate to `chrome://extensions/`.
+2. Open Chrome (or your Chromium-based browser) and navigate to `chrome://extensions/`.

 3. Enable "Developer mode" by toggling the switch in the top right corner.

-4. Click on "Load unpacked" and select the folder where the repository is cloned or extracted.
+4. Select the option to "Load unpacked" and choose the folder where the repository is cloned or extracted.

+**Note:** These steps are very similar for other Chromium-based browsers like Microsoft Edge, Brave, or Opera.
+You may just need to navigate to the corresponding extensions page (e.g., `edge://extensions/` for Edge).
+Depending on the browser, the buttons may be located elsewhere on the page.

 ### Firefox